 Tip: Increase your following distance enough so that you’ll have plenty of time to stop for vehicles ahead of you.
 In low visibility conditions, increase the distance even further and reduce your speed.

-OnStar can help: If you observe a crash, even if you are not involved, you can be a Good Samaritan and push your red Emergency button to report the incident.
+OnStar can help: If you observe a crash, even if you are not involved, you can be a Good Samaritan and push your red Emergency button in the vehicle or in the Guardian app to report the incident.
 Our OnStar Advisors can contact 911 to report the crash and request assistance.

 5. Your car won't start